mlcommons/croissant/docs/croissant-spec.md

 ### parentField

-`parentField` is a special case of nested `subField`, which references a field already present in the parent record, and therefore should be hidden.
+`parentField` is a special kind of nested `subField`, which references a field already present in the parent record, and therefore should be hidden.

 **range**:	[Field](#field)